 Real ID Identification Not Needed For Domestic Flights Until 2018

-Travelers are encouraged to check the REAL ID compliance status of their state on the DHS website and review TSA’s list of acceptable forms of identification.
-Travelers may also check with their state’s driver’s licensing agency about how to acquire a REAL ID compliant license.
+We encourage you to check the REAL ID compliance status of your state on the DHS website and review TSA’s list of acceptable forms of identification.
+You should also check with your state’s licensing agency about how to acquire a REAL ID-compliant identification card.